velajua/velajua.github.io/_posts/2023-03-07-wine-scraping.md

 The scraping is done using Selenium, and the data is stored in a CSV file, which can then be used for data analysis and visualization (using streamlit in this case).

-This [`repository`](https://github.com/velajua/wine_scraping) contains the necessary files to daploy a containerized app using Docker which is able to create a Streamlit server, using the data scraped.
+This [`repository`](https://github.com/velajua/wine_scraping) contains the necessary files to deploy a containerized app using Docker which is able to create a Streamlit server, using the data scraped.

 ### Requirements